 BC Place Stadium, Vancouver

-The BC Place Stadium currently serves as the home for the BC Lions Canadian football team and Vancouver Whitecaps Major League Soccer team, and houses the BC Sports Hall of Fame.
-In the past, it served as the Olympic stadium for the 2010 Winter Olympics, was an eight time host for the Canadian Football League's Grey Cup, and was the venue at which Pope John Paul II gave an address as part of the papal visit to the Archdiocese of Vancouver.
+Currently, the BC Place Stadium proudly serves as the home turf for both the BC Lions Canadian football team and the Vancouver Whitecaps Major League Soccer team.
+Within its walls, it also houses the esteemed BC Sports Hall of Fame.
+Its past roles encompass hosting the 2010 Winter Olympics as the Olympic stadium, being selected as the venue for the Canadian Football League's Grey Cup on eight occasions, and notably, providing the platform for Pope John Paul II to deliver an address during his visit to the Archdiocese of Vancouver.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Vancouver.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 BC Place Stadium on Map